The good news is that I have invested my life savings in a Liberian mining venture!

 Just sitting there, drinking the guru’s favourite energy drink, unaware of what’s being said because there probably wouldn’t have been an interpreter.
 If there were an interpreter, perhaps I’d be like this:

-Keith had a theory about sexually harassing children maybe not being a bad thing.
+Keith had a theory about sexually assaulting children maybe not being a bad thing.
 This was his justification:

 Often… a person (unspecified gender) abused (but in air quotes)… the girl (oh, it’s a girl) really (unnecessary superlative!)… loved it?

 What point was he trying to make, I’d wonder.

 Keith liked to spice up his rape talk by mentioning feline raping.

 Sure, that’s a screengrab of one line, but the complete statement wasn’t any less odd.